hpc/charliecloud/doc-src/ch-mountsqfs_desc.rst

 ===========

-Mounts Charliecloud squashfs :code:`SQFS` in target empty directory :code:`MOUNTDIR` Creates :code:`MOUNTDIR` if it does not exist
+Mounts Charliecloud squashfs :code:`SQFS` in target empty directory :code:`MOUNTDIR` Creates :code:`MOUNTDIR` if it does not exist.

+:code:`MOUNTDIR` MUST be empty.

 Additional arguments: